legiongis/lcai/README.md

 The Basin and Range National Monument 3D Documentation Pilot Study team was led by [Architectural Resources Group](https://www.argsf.com).
 The [Center of Preservation Research](https://www1.ucdenver.edu/centers/center-of-preservation-research) at the University of Colorado, Denver completed the 3D data collection.
 [G2 Archaeology](http://www.g2archaeology.com/) and the [Nevada Rock Art Foundation](http://www.bradshawfoundation.com/nevada/index.php) selected the sample sites and features, and provided project support.
 [Legion GIS](https://legiongis.com) led the Arches development with assistance from [Coherit Associates](http://coherit.com) who created the custom front-end design.
 All work was overseen by the Bureau of Land Management.

 The project's source code was based heavily on the [arches-3d](https://github.com/globaldigitalheritage/arches-3d) project built on Arches 4.4 by @veuncent at [Global Digital Heritage](https://globaldigitalheritage.org/).
-This upgrade to Arches 6 was performed by @mradamcox.
+The upgrade to Arches 6 was performed by @mradamcox.

 ## Dev notes